Los Roques, Venezuela

-Veteran Los Roques guide Chris Yrazabal personally manages the fishing operation.
-Chris will do everything in his power to ensure the best fishing opportunities during your stay.
+Veteran Los Roques guide Felipe Reyes personally manages the fishing operation.
+Felipe will do everything in his power to ensure the best fishing opportunities during your stay.
 Thanks to its location (only 12 degrees north of the equator), the area is relatively unaffected by cold fronts and hurricanes.

 The diversity of flats make Los Roques one of the most consistent bonefishing locations in the world.
 Los Roques offers outstanding numbers of bonefish with a very solid average size of 3-4 pounds.
 Fish over 5 pounds are caught more frequently than fish under 2 pounds, and good numbers of fish in the 7-10 pound range are present.
 Although bonefish are the main attraction in Los Roques, tarpon from 10 to 100 lb are frequently landed.
 They can often be seen rolling in the channels and occasionally on the deeper flats.
 Permit are seen occasionally and are usually large, often in excess of 25 pounds, whilst present they should be thought of as a bonus.
 Other available species at Los Roques include barracuda, snook, cero mackerel, bonito and a variety of snappers and hard fighting jacks.

 For an article on why to fish Los Roques click HERE.